Version Gold

 Because we've broken new ground in the way some aspects of the template work, we've also had a large number of bug reports where the "bug" is actually a feature.
 So, before you report a bug, please read One Man's Bug is Another Man's feature.

 BETA Notes: For a list of features added during the beta program, see the Version History.
-As a beta user you will be entitled to free upgrades for the duration of the beta program, and also the Gold release.
-As a CapeSoft user you will, in all likelihood, be receiving free upgrades for some time beyond that.
-As we have never charged for a product upgrade (and some of the products are 5 years old) it's safe to say you won't need to spend money on your graphing tool for some time to come.
+As a beta user you will be entitled to free upgrades for Insight Graphing 1 for the duration of the beta program, and also the Gold release.

 Upgrading from Beta 6